1,000+ Opportunities

 gov Education Programs Professional Title IVA Request for Wavier Public Waiver Request Form FY24-25 Preliminary Allocations FY23-24 NDE TIVA Allocations FY22-23 NDE TIVA Allocations FY21-22 NDE TIVA Allocations FY19-20 NDE TIVA Allocations Public Reporting Expenditures/Performance

-Based on current listing details, eligibility includes: Local Educational Agencies (LEAs) in Nevada; LEAs receiving $30,000 or more must conduct comprehensive needs assessments.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local Educational Agencies (LEAs) in Nevada; LEAs receiving $30,000 or more must conduct comprehensive needs assessments.
+Confirm the full requirements in the official notice before applying.